 If the blocking signal is active when the pick-up element activates, a BLOCKED signal is generated and the function does not process the situation further.
-If the START function has been activated before the blocking signal, it resets and the release time characteristics are processed similarly to when the pick-up signal is reset.
+If the START function has been activated before the blocking signal, it resets and processes the release time characteristics similarly to when the pick-up signal is reset.

-The blocking of the function causes an HMI display event and a time-stamped blocking event with information of the startup frequency values.
+The blocking of the function causes an HMI display event and a time-stamped blocking event with information of the startup voltage values and its fault type to be issued.

-The blocking signal can also be tested in the commissioning phase by a software switch signal when the relay's testing mode "Enable stage forcing" is activated ($General \rightarrow Device$).
+The blocking signal can also be tested in the commissioning phase by a software switch signal when the relay's testing mode "Enable stage forcing" is activated (General \rightarrow Device).